 In recent years, many biologists were appeared a wide interest to study antibiotics produced by lactobacilli.
 This interesting was due to many reasons such as their wide inhibition spectrum for growth of pathogens and food damaging bacteria.
 In addition, lactobacilli antibiotics represent a natural inhibitors used in food preservation, specially acidic and neutral foods as well as foods needed for heat treatments.
 The antibiotics and bacteriocins of lactobacilli used commercially as a replacement natural materials against chemical preservatives, which mostly causes a great harms at the level of food safety and human health (Niamah, 2018).
-This interesting was due to many reasons such as their wide inhibition, lactobacilli antibiotics represent a natural inhibitors used in food preservation, specially acidics and neutral foods as well as foods needed for heat treatments.
-The supervise of pathogens and food damaging bacteria.
-In addition, lactobacilli antibiotics are a natural inhibitors used in food preservation, lactobacilli antibiotics represent a natural inhibitors used in food preservation, specially acidic and neutral foods as well as foods needed for heat treatments (Soomro et al., 2002).
+This interesting was due to many reasons such as their wide inhibition spectrum for growth of pathogens and food damaging bacteria.
+In addition, lactobacilli antibiotics represent a natural inhibitors used in food preservation, specially acidic and neutral foods as well as foods needed for heat treatments (Soomro et al., 2002).